pspdev/psplinkusb/README.md

 Replace ``address`` with the actual adress and replace myhomebrew with the name of the elf file.
 This is **NOT** the ``.prx`` file and either has no extension or ``.elf`` depending on the build system used.

 If no result is returned, make sure to build with the ``-g`` or``-g3`` option to make sure psp-addr2line knowns the function names and locations.

-## Debuging with GDB

-GDB is the GNU Debugger.
-It can be used in combination with PSPLINK and usbhostfs_pc.

 ## Full manual